MaryMdukaza/pasta-landing-page/README.md

 I love pasta, so here is a landing page about pasta :)

 ## Project Overview
 This project is a simple HTML landing page dedicated to pasta.
 It includes information about different types of pasta, a favorite pasta section, and an interactive prompt asking users about their favorite kind of pasta.
+You can view it here: https://marymdukaza.github.io/pasta-landing-page/

 ## Features
 ### Responsive Design: